Transaction Basics

 Multi-signature Transaction with native script

 Create a multi-signature transaction with a native script.
-In this demo, we will create a transaction with two signatures, where one signature is from the user wallet and the other is from a minting wallet.
+In this demo, we will create a transaction with two signatures, where one signature is from the user wallet and the other is from the script.

 Connect wallet to run this demo